Evthron/blog/evthronblog/content/posts/How many scales are there?/index.en.md

 comments: true
 ---

 If you play piano, you must know about sharps and flats.
 They are the fingerprints of a specific key.
-For example, people like to play music on C major and A minor because they don't have sharps and flats.
-On the other hand, F sharp major and  E flat minor are horrible to look at because they are running on
+For example, people like to play music on C major and A minor because they don't have any sharps or flats.
+On the other hand, F sharp major and E flat minor are horrible to look at.

-I always think those notes are evenly spaced, like they are the seven members of a scale and adding accidentals.
+I always thought those notes are evenly spaced, like they are the seven members main notes in a scale and five possible accidentals. this is actually a huge misunderstanding to the nature of music.

 Noticed that I used the relative note names instead of the absolute ones, like C, D, E, F, G, because the starting pitch of the music does not affect the nature of a music piece.